Connecting to live endpoints and exploring data

 If you are having difficulty uploading a snapshot, see Troubleshooting.

-While reviewing the event data from a live endpoint connection, you can save files and events directly from the events grid as you investigate.
+While reviewing the event data from a live endpoint connection, you can save files - including locked files - and events directly from the events grid as you investigate.
 You can save files of any type.

 You must have a live connection to the endpoint to save file evidence.